Inception-framework/inception/index.md

 We are currently working on the release of the debugger.
 We will provide both source code and a synthesized design.
 More details will be [here](https://github.com/Inception-framework/debugger).

+If you would like to know more about the debugger of Inception, please [refer to this page.](debugger.md)

 ### Quick tutorial

 To help you getting started with Inception, we provide a very short and simple guide [here](https://github.com/Inception-framework/tutorial).This quick tutorial will teach you how to use Inception-translator on a very simple program, how to configure Inception-analyzer, and how to run the example.
 After this, you can move to our more complex examples.